Emergent $\Lambda$CDM cosmology from a measure-induced deformation of the Newtonian action: Introduction

-\item The principle of least action is a universal and formal cornerstone of classical physics.
-In standard Newtonian mechanics, the action is usually assumed to be local and Markovian, so that time-translation invariance directly leads to the conservation of mechanical energy.
-A natural question then arises: can the Newtonian action be generalized to a modified form while preserving the validity of the least action principle, allowing for the inclusion of friction-like forces, and still admitting the definition of an effective conserved quantity playing the role of mechanical energy?
+The principle of least action provides a universal and formal foundation for classical mechanics.
+In its standard form, the action is local and Markovian, leading directly to energy conservation through time-translation invariance.
+This naturally prompts the question of whether a modified action can retain the variational structure while allowing for nonlocal or dissipative effects and still admit a well-defined conserved quantity.

 \item Whether Newtonian mechanics can be generalized in such a way as to remain valid in its usual domain while also providing, at least phenomenologically, some description of phenomena lying slightly outside it.
 For example, Newtonian cosmology (NC), first developed in the early 20th century by E.A.
 Milne and W.H.
 McCrea \cite{milne1934newtonian,mccrea1934newtonian,mccrea1955newtonian}, successfully reproduces the standard Friedmann equations in the particular case under certain assumptions.
-Could such a framework be further generalized to describe the early time inflation, radiation-dominated epoch and the present accelerated expansion of the universe? \end{enumerate}
+Could such a framework be further generalized to describe the early time inflation, radiation-dominated epoch, and the present accelerated expansion of the universe? \end{enumerate}

-The nature of these questions easily leads the inquisitive mind to reformulate Newton's equations, or even the action principle itself, in a way that overcomes some of its most obvious shortcomings while maintaining their success in the Newtonian domain.
+The nature of these questions easily leads the inquisitive mind to reformulate Newton's equations in a way that overcomes some of its most obvious shortcomings while maintaining their success in the Newtonian domain.

-The motivation provided by the foregoing introduction, and in particular the key questions raised there, has led us to develop a fractional extension of Newtonian mechanics.
-More precisely, the classical (Newtonian) action is generalized here by including a time-dependent kernel as well as an effective potential energy.
-Variation of this fractional action yields modified Newtonian equations that reduce to the standard Newtonian form in the limit $\alpha=1$, where $\alpha$ is the fractional parameter.
+In this work, inspired by fractal spacetime frameworks, where the standard integration measure is replaced by a nontrivial Stieltjes measure \cite{calcagni2010quantum,calcagni2010fractal}, we consider a corresponding deformation at the level of classical dynamics.
+Concretely, we generalize the Newtonian action by incorporating a time-dependent kernel and an effective potential.
+This effective model yields modified equations of motion that reduce to the standard Newtonian form in the limit $\alpha=1$, where $\alpha$ is the fractional parameter.

 It is worth noting that the use of fractional calculus to generalize standard quantum mechanics has already been investigated (see, for example, \cite{laskin2000fractional,muslih2010fractional,iomin2011fractional,Rasouli:2021lgy,lim2021editorial,duan2024uniform,varao2024fractional,umar2025tunneling}, and references therein).
 Fractional modifications of classical and quantum field theories and gravitational dynamics have been systematically investigated \cite{calcagni2021classical,calcagni2021quantum}.
 Moreover, fractional frameworks have also been applied to relativistic cosmology, both by the present author (see, e.g., \cite{Rasouli:2022bug,deOliveiraCosta:2023srx,rasouli2024fractional}) and by other researchers \cite{landim2021fractional,el2024schwarzschild,garcia2022cosmology,socorro2023quantum,ccoker2023modified, micolta2024fractional,el2024fractional,micolta2025fractional,jalalzadeh2025fractional}.